Enterprise auth for your .NET app.

 Example stack

-Aspire AppHost + .NET API + Next.js frontend exercising every flow — run it, fork it
+Aspire AppHost plus a .NET API and Next.js frontend exercising every flow so you can run it and fork it.

 Get started in minutes